dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 <a href="https://www.flickr.com/photos/130657798@N05/23783503252/in/dateposted-public/" title="RAML-Demo-Add-RAML-Reference-Dialog"><img src="https://farm1.staticflickr.com/769/23783503252_f6263a16ef_o.png" alt="RAML-Demo-Add-RAML-Reference-Dialog"></a>

-I select the upload option and navigate to the api.raml inside my solution folder.
+I select the Upload option and navigate to the api.raml inside my solution folder.
 After confirmation I am presented with an Import RAML dialog:

 <a href="https://www.flickr.com/photos/130657798@N05/23865723466/in/dateposted-public/" title="RAML-Demo-Create-Client"><img src="https://farm6.staticflickr.com/5778/23865723466_db487ddba7_o.png" alt="RAML-Demo-Create-Client"></a>

-The import process automatically detects my single endpoint (/status/{parcelId}) and the only thing I had to change was the default client name to be &quot;ParcelDeliveryApiClient&quot; in case I wanted to import another API at a later point.
+The import process automatically detected my single endpoint (/status/{parcelId}) and the only thing I had to change was the default client name to be &quot;ParcelDeliveryApiClient&quot; in case I want to import another API at a later point.

 Hitting the Import button finishes the remaining work and once completed I am seeing a new API reference in my project tree: